Heaven on Earth? Or hell on wheels?

 Want to know more?
 Listen to my 2009 appearance on KPCC’s AirTalk program, discussing bike rights in the aftermath of the Dr. Christopher Thompson/Mandeville Canyon case.

 I try to keep my ear to the ground, but that’s not always easy when you’re on a bike.
 So maybe you’ve heard something I haven’t.
-Email your tips, comments and suggestions about cycling the City of Angeles to: bikinginla at hotmail dot com.
+Email your tips, comments and suggestions about cycling the City of Angeles to: ted at bikinginla dot com.

 Follow me on Twitter @bikinginla.